Banbury/UnityPsdImporter/README.md

 ### Compiled DLL ###

-The source code can be compiled into a DLL and placed into any folder of your project.
-This repo contains a compiled DLL in `/bin/Release/PhotoShop.dll`
+The source code can be compiled into a DLL and placed into any directory in your Unity project.
+This repo contains a compiled DLL in `/bin/PhotoShop.dll`

 ### Unity Editor Compilation ###